turingschool-examples/mod0resources/Navarrete_Eva_resources.md

 6 Stack Overflow in finding answers and detailed examples.
 7 MDN web docks has been added to my bookmarks
 8 My cousin who is a Turing Alumni and has helped me with some road blocks.
-9 Slack asking my peers has also been very helpful.
+9 Slack, asking my peers has also been very helpful.
+10 Javascript & JQuery interactive front-end web development book 11 HTML & CSS design and build websites bookmarks reddit channel on JS